 Australia’s first mint

-Australia’s first official mint was established in 1855 in Sydney. striking originally-designed gold sovereigns (valued at £1) between 1855 and 1870 with the legend ‘Sydney Mint, Australia, One Sovereign’, on one side and the bust of Queen Victoria on the other (also half sovereigns).
+Australia’s first official mint was established in 1855 in Sydney.
+Originally-designed gold sovereigns (valued at £1) were struck between 1855 and 1870 with the legend ‘Sydney Mint, Australia, One Sovereign’, on one side and the bust of Queen Victoria on the other (also half sovereigns).
 In 1870 the British design was adopted.

 National currency (1910)

 With state federation In 1901 the constitutional power for the minting of coins passed from the states to the commonwealth which continued to mint British-style coins until 1910 when a national Australian currency was formalized in pounds, shillings and pence, following the British model.